simula/datasets.simula.no/datasets/pmdata.md

 ## Cite
     @inproceedings{10.1145/3339825.3394926,
-            title = {PMData: A Sports Logging Dataset}, author = {Thambawita, Vajira and Hicks, Steven Alexander and Borgli, Hanna and Stensland, H\r{a}kon Kvale and Jha, Debesh and Svensen, Martin Kristoffer and Pettersen, Svein-Arne and Johansen, Dag and Johansen, H\r{a}vard Dagenborg and Pettersen, Susann Dahl and Nordvang, Simon and Pedersen, Sigurd and Gjerdrum, Anders and Gr\o{}nli, Tor-Morten and Fredriksen, Per Morten and Eg, Ragnhild and Hansen, Kjeld and Fagernes, Siri and Claudi, Christine and Bi\o{}rn-Hansen, Andreas and Nguyen, Duc Tien Dang and Kupka, Tomas and Hammer, Hugo Lewi and Jain, Ramesh and Riegler, Michael Alexander and Halvorsen, P\r{a}l}, year = {2020},
+            title = {PMData: A Sports Logging Dataset}, author = {
+              Thambawita, Vajira and Hicks, Steven Alexander and Borgli, Hanna and Stensland, H\r{a}kon Kvale and Jha, Debesh and Svensen, Martin Kristoffer and Pettersen, Svein-Arne and Johansen, Dag and Johansen, H\r{a}vard Dagenborg and Pettersen, Susann Dahl and Nordvang, Simon and Pedersen, Sigurd and Gjerdrum, Anders and Gr\o{}nli, Tor-Morten and Fredriksen, Per Morten and Eg, Ragnhild and Hansen, Kjeld and Fagernes, Siri and Claudi, Christine and Bi\o{}rn-Hansen, Andreas and Nguyen, Duc Tien Dang and Kupka, Tomas and Hammer, Hugo Lewi and Jain, Ramesh and Riegler, Michael Alexander and Halvorsen, P\r{a}l
+            },
+            year = {2020},
             publisher = {Association for Computing Machinery},
             address = {New York, NY, USA},